Mantuano-A/ADM-HW1/README.md

 First ADM homework submission
 ## stamps
 In the stamps repository there is a file pdf containing all the screenshots of the exercise done.
-## script.py
+## scripts.py
-In the file script.py there are the Python file of each exercise
+In the file script.py there are the Python files of each exercise in html extension
+## scripts.html
+In the file script.html there are the Python files of each exercise in html extension